Best Smartwatches for Android Phones (2026)

 Google Pixel Watch 4 vs OnePlus Watch 3

 The Pixel Watch 4 wins on display brightness (3,000 vs 2,200 nits), Gemini AI integration, and satellite SOS, while the OnePlus Watch 3 wins decisively on battery life — 5 days of real-world use vs 2.5 days on the 45mm Pixel.
-Both run full Wear OS 5.
-The OnePlus is $20 cheaper. [src1, src3, src6]
+Both run full Wear OS 5 and both now cost $349.99, but the Pixel is a one-click Amazon buy while the OnePlus has to be ordered from the OnePlus store. [src1, src3, src6]

 Pick Pixel Watch 4 if: you prioritize the brightest display, satellite SOS safety, and AI assistant features.